 We’re willing to bet you said: “not enough”.

-It usually flies under the radar because most of us were taught and wired to think in this “feast or famine” way.
+It usually flies under the radar because most of us were taught and wired to get stuck in the feast-and-famine cycle.

-70% of girls and women say they do not feel like they are enough or have enough.
+70% of girls and women say they do not feel like they are enough or like they have enough.

 This is because, from a very young age, we are told to be quiet in the corner and just nod along with whatever the loudest voices in the room are saying.
 This causes us to make ourselves seem smaller so we don’t draw attention to ourselves.

 What we may not realize is how much it affects the way we see ourselves.

 When you’re told to be meek and mild, it won’t come as naturally to take chances and conquer your fears head-on as being a smart risk-taker is a huge part of being a female entrepreneur, but so many of us don’t know how to take calculated risks or are afraid to because we weren’t raised that way.